Kurt Starke

 Kurt Starke (1911 in Berlin - 19 January 2000) was a German radiochemist.
 During World War II, he worked on the German nuclear energy project, also known as the Uranium Club.
 He independently discovered the transuranic element neptunium.
 From 1947 to 1959, he taught and did research in Canada and the United States.
-From 1959 until he achieved emeritus status, he was at the German University of Marburg, where he established and became director of the Institute of Nuclear Chemistry.
-He was also the first dean of the Department of Physical Chemistry of the University of Marburg, which opened in 1971.
+From 1959 until he achieved emeritus status, he was in Germany at Marburg University, where he established and became director of the Institute of Nuclear Chemistry.
+He was also the first dean of the Department of Physical Chemistry of Marburg University, which opened in 1971.

 Education

-From 1931 to 1936, Starke studied at the Friedrich-Wilhelms-Universität (today, the Humboldt-Universität zu Berlin).
+From 1931 to 1936, Starke studied at the Friedrich Wilhelm University of Berlin.
 He was awarded his doctorate there in 1937, under Otto Hahn.

 Career

 From 1937, Starke was an assistant to Otto Hahn at the Kaiser-Wilhelm-Institut für Chemie (KWIC, Kaiser Wilhelm Institute for Chemistry; today, the Max Planck Institut für Chemie - Otto Hahn Institut), in Berlin-Dahlem.
 In 1940, scientists in both Germany and America were working on transuranic elements.
-Starke discovered the transuranic element neptunium (atomic number 93), independently from the American team of Edwin McMillan and Philip Abelson.
+Starke discovered the transuranic element neptunium (atomic number 93), independently of the American team of Edwin McMillan and Philip Abelson.
 The war and his move to Munich in 1941 delayed publication of his results until 1942.

 In 1941, Starke transferred to the Institut für physikalische Chemie under Klaus Clusius at the Ludwig-Maximilians-Universität München.
 Shortly after the move, Starke was drafted into military service.
 It was only through the persistent efforts of Clusius that Starke granted a reprieve.
-Starke subsequently accepted a position to work with the German group at the Paris cyclotron, initially headed by Wolfgang Gentner, from Walther Bothe's Institut für Physik in Heidelberg.
+Starke subsequently accepted a position to work with the German group at the Paris cyclotron, initially headed by Wolfgang Gentner, from Walther Bothe's Institut für Physik at Heidelberg University.
 Under Clusius, Starke worked on the German nuclear energy project, also known as the Uranverein (Uranium Club).
 Starke worked on the enrichment of the uranium isotope U^{239}, its decay products, and the production of heavy water.
 In 1943, Starke completed his Habilitation at the Ludwig-Maximilians-Universität München.